Romani people in Bosnia and Herzegovina: Ethnic identification

+Language

+According to the 2013 Bosnian census, a plurality of the Romani people in Bosnia and Herzegovina speak Bosnian, many of the Romani people are bilingual speaking both the Bosnian and Romani languages.

+Religion

+The vast majority of the Romani population in Bosnia and Herzegovina are Muslims.

 Socio-economic conditions

 Civil registration

 Bosnia and Herzegovina has markedly tackled the situation of lack of civil registration documents and risks of statelessness, thanks to cooperation between the state authorities and NGOs, reducing the number of Roma persons without documents from some 3,000 to 57 in 2017.
 This result remains to be made sustainable, due to the risks of administrative complications linked to cases of temporary migration and the lack of recognition of documents for children born abroad.